johandahlberg/piper/README.md

 Setup for run
 -------------

 All workflows start with an xml file, for example: `pipelineSetup.xml`.
 This contains information about the raw data (run folders) that you want to run in the project.
 This is created using the `setupFileCreator` command.
-This can be run either in an interactive mode or by passing all parameters via the commandline.

 ** Directory structures and report files**
-Piper depends on a special folder structure to be parse metadata about the samples.
-This structure looks like this:
+Piper depends on one of two specifications for folder structure to be parse metadata about the samples.
+The first structure looks like this (and is the one used by projects at the SNP&SEQ technology platform in Uppsala):

     Top level
     |---Runfolder1